Safeonedon/movieapi/README.md

 ```
 ## Instalation

-to get nmovies from api run
+to get movies from api run
 ``` bash
 php artisan fetch:cron
 ```
-for daily fetch you can use this command with a cron job commande
+for daily fetch you can use this command with a cron job command

 ``` bash
 * * 1 * * sh  usr/bin/php  /routetoproject/artisan fetch:cron